Step 2: Exercise Regularly continued...

 - Carbon monoxide levels in the blood drop to normal 12 hours after quitting.

-- Within two weeks to three months after quitting, a smoker's heart attack risk begins to drop and lung function begins to improve.
+- Within 2 weeks to 3 months after quitting, a smoker's heart attack risk begins to drop, and lung function begins to improve.

-- One year of not smoking cuts the risk of coronary heart disease in half.
+- One year of not smoking cuts the risk of heart disease in half.

-If you are a smoker who has developed a health problem, giving it up can still make a difference.
-If you face surgery, chemotherapy, or other treatments, quitting smoking helps improve your body's ability to respond to treatment and heal.
-It may also lower the risk of a cancer returning or a second cancer developing.
+Know that it’s never too late.
+If you’re a smoker who has developed a health problem, giving it up can still make a difference.
+For example, if you need surgery, chemotherapy, or other treatments, quitting smoking helps your body respond to treatment and heal.
+If you've had cancer, it may also lower the risk of a cancer returning or a second cancer developing.

 - Make a list of reasons you want to quit.